 - Scottish Terriers

 Multicentric lymphoma – originating in multiple places – is the most common type, responsible for roughly 80 percent of canine cases.
-The primary indicator of this form of cancer is extreme lymph node swelling.
-Although painless, a dog’s lymph nodes may swell three to ten times larger than normal size; internally, the disease metastasizes to organs.
-Alimentary lymphoma in dogs is fairly rare, accounting for only 10 percent of cancers, and causing gastrointestinal symptoms.
-Other, less common forms of lymphoma in dogs include mediastinal and extranodal.
+The primary indicator of this form of cancer is enlargement of lymph nodes.
+A dog’s lymph nodes may swell up to ten times larger than normal.
+Alimentary (digestive tract) lymphoma in dogs is fairly rare.
+It accounts for only about 10 percent of cancers, and it causes gastrointestinal signs, such as vomiting, diarrhea, or loss of appetite.
+Other less common forms include mediastinal and extranodal lymphomas.

 - Enlargement of the lymph nodes, spleen, and/or liver

 - Weight loss

 - Increased thirst

 How is lymphoma diagnosed?